Amit4776/Plato-Pizza-sales/README.md

   - Classic category contributed the largest share of sales.
   - Thai Chicken Pizza was the top-selling pizza by revenue.
   - Sales peaked during mid-year months.

+## How to Use
+ - Download the Excel dashboard file
+ - Open using Microsoft Excel
+ - Enable editing if required

+## Project Outcome
+This project demonstrates practical skills in:

+-Excel Dashboard Development
+- Business Intelligence Reporting
+- Sales Data Analysis
+- Data Visualization
+- Insight Generation